-5 Outdoor Facilities
+Outdoor Facilities

-The indoor recreation facilities in Perth, Tay Valley, Drummond/North Elmsely, and Lanark Highlands are complemented by an inventory of outdoor assets, providing residents with the opportunity to engage in a wide range of both active and passive recreation and leisure pursuits.
+The indoor recreation facilities in Perth, Tay Valley, Drummond/North Elmsley, and Lanark Highlands are complemented by an inventory of outdoor assets, providing residents with the opportunity to engage in a wide range of both active and passive recreation and leisure pursuits.
+Outdoor recreation assets are essential for promoting health in our communities.